Jon Tjhia is the Wheeler Centre’s Senior Digital Editor.

 He has worked on the Wheeler Centre's multimedia, editorial and digital projects since 2010, including #discuss, the short-form multimedia series Housekeeping, and long-form podcast series Better Off Dead and The Messenger, which won several awards.
 He's a co-editor and co-founder of the Australian Audio Guide, and a member of the 2018 New York Festivals Radio Awards Grand Jury.

 Elsewhere, Jon produces the Paper Radio literary fiction and creative non-fiction podcast, plays music with Speed Painters and has served on Audiocraft's 2017 programming committee.
 In 2016, he was a top-ten finalist in Radiotopia's Podquest competition.

 Previously, as a digital producer at ABC Radio Australia, Jon developed websites in seven languages, interviewed musicians from around the Pacific Islands, and provided multi-platform coverage of that region’s largest music festival, Fest'napuan.
-He’s occasionally involved in art and sound projects (including a collaborative residency in Wiluna, Western Australia) and has presented, suggested and advised on sound design and audio storytelling at an armful of festivals, conferences and email threads.
+He’s occasionally involved in art and sound projects (including a collaborative residency in Wiluna, Western Australia, and recently, the Soundhouse programme at London's Barbican Centre) and has presented, suggested and advised on sound design and audio storytelling at an armful of festivals, conferences and email threads.

 He holds a BA (Cultural Studies) and MMm.
 The latter is an actual postnominal, although your cooking is very nice too.